KybeleGroup/SmaC/README.md

   1.Download the SmaC Update Site: [Link download](https://github.com/KybeleGroup/SmaC/blob/master/SmaCUpdateSite.zip)

+  2.Unzip the SmaCUpdateSite file.

-  2.Choose Help -> Install New Software... from the menu bar and click Add...
+  3.Choose Help -> Install New Software... from the menu bar and click Add...

-  3.Choose the SmaC Update Site File and choose a name.
+  4.Choose the SmaC Update Site File and choose a name.
 Then, you click Add...

-  4.Choose the SmaC archive and click Next.
+  5.Choose the SmaC archive and click Next.

-  5.Check the plugins that Eclipse will proceed to install.
+  6.Check the plugins that Eclipse will proceed to install.

-  6.Accept the license's terms.
+  7.Accept the license's terms.

-  7.Skip the warning message about download source trust.
+  8.Skip the warning message about download source trust.

-  8.After a quick download and a restart of Eclipse
+  9.After a quick download and a restart of Eclipse

 **SmaC Guide**
 _______________________